Previous | Next

 Evina reluctantly walked forward.
-Although there was no light in the cave, his path began to slope downwards.
+Although there was no light in the cave, he could feel the path sloping downward.
 The path became so steep that it became steps.
-The air became steamy and he started to sweat, but he continued to walk.
-The further he went, the more he became dizzy.
+The air became steamy, and he started to sweat, but he continued to walk.
+The further he went, the dizzier he became.
 The dream surrounding him felt thick and heavy.
-It was a feeling he could find no words to accurately explain.
+It was a feeling he could find no words to accurately describe.
 The still air was almost tangible, pressing into him from all sides.

-At last he reached the bottom of the cave.
-It ended in a cubic room with featureless metal walls.
-A small hospital bed was in the center of the room, with restraining straps for head, arms and legs.
+At last, he reached the bottom of the cave.
+It ended in a cubic room with rusty metal walls.
+A small hospital bed was in the center of the room, with restraining straps for head, arms, and legs.
 A spotlight shined down on it.
-Next to the bed was a table with a glass bowl set on top full of black jellybeans.
+Next to the bed was a table.
+On the table was a glass bowl full of black jellybeans.

-At the sight of them Evina became nauseous.
-He had never seen these jellybeans before, but they felt familiar to him.
-His mouth watered and he felt compelled to pick one up.
+Evina became nauseous at the sight of the beans.
+He had never seen these before, but they felt strangely familiar to him.
+His mouth watered, and he felt compelled to pick one up.